 If you pay self-assessed taxes (such as employer's contributions, VAT or excise duties), income tax (such as prepayments or back taxes), inheritance tax, gift tax, real estate tax, transfer tax or car tax after the due date, you will have to pay late-payment interest.
 Late-payment interest is imposed on the tax as well as on all related charges, such as late-payment charges or punitive tax increase.

 You cannot use the calculator to determine the amount of late-payment interest with relief.
 Read more about late-payment interest with relief.

 Interest days are always counted from the day following the due date up to and including the payment date.
 The interest rate for late-payment interest is the reference rate stated in § 12 of the Interest Act plus 7 percentage points.
 Late-payment interest is imposed according to actual calendar days.
 Late-payment interest has no minimum amount.

 Table: Interest rates in different years

 The number of interest days is the actual number of days in the calendar month or year.
 For example, September has 30 interest days, and October has 31.
 There are 365 interest days in a year, or 366 in a leap year.
-The years 2017–2019 and 2020 have 365 interest days each, but 2020 has 366.
+The years 2017–2019 and 2021 have 365 interest days each, and 2020 has 366.